sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $$ \nabla^2 f(\mathbf{x}) (\mathbf{v}) = D[\nabla f](\mathbf{x})(\mathbf{v}) $$

-Thus it is quite common to say that HVPs are computed with "forward over reverse" AD.
+HVPs are generally computed with "forward over reverse" AD for speed.
-The complexity of a single HVP scales roughly with the complexity of the function $f$ itself.
+The complexity of a single HVP scales roughly with the complexity of the function $f$ itself in that case.
+Note that other combinations are possible, such as "forward over forward", which have a higher complexity but are less expensive in terms of storage.

 The Hessian has a **symmetric** structure (equal to its transpose), which means that matrix-vector products and vector-matrix products coincide.
 This specificity can be exploited in the sparsity detection as well as in the coloring phase.